lopespm/lopespm.github.com/source/_posts/2016-10-05-deep-reinforcement-learning-racing-game.markdown

 The agent learnt how to play by being rewarded for high speeds and penalized for crashing or going off road.
 It fetched the game’s screens, car speed, number of off-road wheels and collision state from the emulator and issued actions to it such as pressing the left, right, accelerate or brake virtual button.

-Agent trainer implements the deep Q learning algorithm used by [Google’s DeepMind Team to play various Atari 2600 games](http://www.readcube.com/articles/10.1038/nature14236?shared_access_token=Lo_2hFdW4MuqEcF3CVBZm9RgN0jAjWel9jnR3ZoTv0P5kedCCNjz3FJ2FhQCgXkApOr3ZSsJAldp-tw3IWgTseRnLpAc9xQq-vTA2Z5Ji9lg16_WvCy4SaOgpK5XXA6ecqo8d8J7l4EJsdjwai53GqKt-7JuioG0r3iV67MQIro74l6IxvmcVNKBgOwiMGi8U0izJStLpmQp6Vmi_8Lw_A%3D%3D).
+Agent trainer implements the deep Q-learning algorithm used by [Google’s DeepMind Team to play various Atari 2600 games](http://www.readcube.com/articles/10.1038/nature14236?shared_access_token=Lo_2hFdW4MuqEcF3CVBZm9RgN0jAjWel9jnR3ZoTv0P5kedCCNjz3FJ2FhQCgXkApOr3ZSsJAldp-tw3IWgTseRnLpAc9xQq-vTA2Z5Ji9lg16_WvCy4SaOgpK5XXA6ecqo8d8J7l4EJsdjwai53GqKt-7JuioG0r3iV67MQIro74l6IxvmcVNKBgOwiMGi8U0izJStLpmQp6Vmi_8Lw_A%3D%3D).
 It uses a reward function and hyperparameters that fit best for Out Run, but could potentially be used to [play other games or solve other problems](#plugging-other-problems-and-games).

 There is a wealth of [good information](#further-references) about this reinforcement learning algorithm, but I found some topics difficult to grasp or contextualize solely from the information available online.
 I will attempt to add my humble contribution by tackling these and also provide details about the project’s implementation, results and how it can be used/modified/deployed.

-Let’s start by one its main gears: Q-Learning
+Let’s start by one of its main gears: Q-learning

 <p></p>

 #Concepts

-##Q- Learning
+##Q-learning

-At the heart of deep Q learning lies Q-learning, a popular and effective [model-free](https://www.youtube.com/watch?time_continue=258&v=bFPoHrAoPoQ) algorithm for learning from delayed reinforcement.
+At the heart of deep Q-learning lies Q-learning, a popular and effective [model-free](https://www.youtube.com/watch?time_continue=258&v=bFPoHrAoPoQ) algorithm for learning from delayed reinforcement.

 Jacob Schrum has made available a terse and accessible [explanation](https://www.youtube.com/playlist?list=PL4uSLeZ-ET3xLlkPVEGw9Bn4Z8Mbp-SQc) which takes around 45 minutes to watch and serves as a great starting point for the paragraphs below.
 Let’s take the canonical reinforcement learning example presented by Jacob (grid world):